sferes2/sferes2/_sources/quality_diversity.rst

 -  **File:** `sferes/qd/selector/uniform.hpp <https://github.com/sferes2/sferes2/blob/qd/sferes/qd/selector/uniform.hpp>`__

 -  **Description:** This selector selects individuals from the population of the algorithm with uniform probability.
+All individuals from the population have the exact same probability to be selected.

 -  **Example:** `sferes/qd/examples/ex_qd.cpp <https://github.com/sferes2/sferes2/blob/qd/examples/ex_qd.cpp>`__